-The two-day workshop will provided an opportunity to update your peers and senior colleagues on your work, examine the current state of research and identify gaps, challenges and new strands of research on preventing and ending sexual violence.
+The two-day workshop will provide an opportunity to update your peers and senior colleagues on your work, examine the current state of research and identify gaps, challenges and new strands of research on preventing and ending sexual violence.
 In addition, the scholars explored the intersection of policy shaping at both the national and international levels and preventative efforts underway to address conflict-related sexual violence.
 The objective was to ensure that scholars are well-equipped to communicate their research findings in an understandable and accessible manner to policymakers, where often innovative and important quantitative and qualitative research findings do not translate easily into the policy world.

 The workshop featured a presentation and discussion with Dr. Marie Berry, Assistant Professor of International Comparative Politics at the University of Denver.
 She discussed her work examining how postwar political settlements have created hierarchies of victimhood that facilitated new social divisions and fractured women’s collective organizing, and what these impacts mean for the future prevention of sexual violence.
-Finally, the workshop organized a “Speed Briefing” session, where through a series of small group discussions, members of the Missing Peace Young Scholars Network had the chance to meet and discuss their research with policy makers and policy shapers in the field of diplomacy, defense, and development.
+Finally, the workshop organized a “Speed Briefing” session, where through a series of small group discussions, members of the Missing Peace Young Scholars Network had the chance to meet and discuss their research with policymakers and policy shapers in the field of diplomacy, defense, and development.

 Missing Peace Practitioners’ Workshop on Accountability for Sexual Violence Speke Munyonyo Resort, Kampala, Uganda